Best Xbox Series X hard drive and SSDs in 2023

 Reasons to avoid

-✅ You want a hassle-free storage option: This expansion card plugs right into the back of your console and, after a quick formatting, is ready to go in no time at all.
+✅ You want a hassle-free storage option: This expansion card plugs right into the back of your console and is ready to go in no time at all.

-❌ You’re after something cheaper: There’s no denying that the Seagate Xbox Storage Expansion Card is a pretty huge investment, potentially turning off buyers on a budget.
+❌ You’re after something cheaper: There’s no denying that the Seagate Xbox Storage Expansion Card is a pretty huge investment, so it's a bad match for buyers on a budget.

-The Seagate Xbox Storage Expansion Card is the first product that arises in conversations about the best Xbox Series X SSDs.
-Launching the same year as the console itself, it enjoyed a reputation as the be-all-end-all of storage expansion for Microsoft’s current-gen machine.
-That may not be as true now as it was before 2023, but it’s still a superb choice for gamers looking to greatly increase storage capacity.
+The Seagate Xbox Storage Expansion Card is always the first product that comes up in conversations about the best Xbox Series X SSDs.
+Launching the same year as the console itself, it has enjoyed a reputation as the be-all-end-all of storage expansion for Microsoft’s current-gen machine.
+That may not be as true now as it was before 2024, but it’s still a superb choice for gamers looking to greatly increase storage capacity.

 - Read more: Seagate Xbox Storage Expansion Card review